-“No.” I didn’t mention that I’m a widow.
+“No.” I didn’t mention that I’m a widow, or that I was a person of interest in my husband’s murder.
 There’s too much explaining to do for that.
-Quite frankly I don’t have any answers.
+Quite frankly, I don’t have any answers.
 Not for anyone…including myself.

 “Don’t ever fall in love,” she warned bitterly.
 “It’ll ruin your life.”

 I blinked, surprised by her reaction, but then nodded.
-I can’t actually remember ever loving Orville, my dead husband, but I was pretty sure he’d ruined my life.
+I can’t actually remember ever loving Orville, but I was pretty sure he’d ruined my life.
 “I hear you,” I murmured.

 She squinted at me.
 “Ahhh, a broken-hearted soul traveling to outrun her problems.
 What’s your name?”

-Considering she’d just run my credit card through her machine, I assumed she already knew the answer.
+Considering she’d just run my credit card through her machine, I assumed she already knew the answer, R.V.
+Bloodworth.

 “Tess.”
 Reaching into a desk drawer, she pulled out a faded primitive map that looked like it had been run through an old mimeograph machine and drew a circle on it.
 “You’re here in space D-nine.
 Take the road down to the fork, bear left, follow the signs.
 Dumping only in designated areas and no loud or drunken parties.”